microsoft/MS-KeBAB/docs/extraction.md

 To the right of the property-level debug information there are per-property precision and recall metrics calculated using excel formulas for readability.

+These debug spreadsheets can be merged together to make a side-by-side comparison of different extractors.
+The script to merge them is located at [../scripts/metrics/generate_side_by_side_aesop_debug_info.py](../scripts/metrics/generate_side_by_side_aesop_debug_info.py)